Client services charter

 • Importation will not take place until the client completes the required documentation including strain information, quotes or other relevant forms.

 • The APF will assist with the appropriate document requirements, including MTAs and the institutions required to be involved based on the information provided.
-The Technology Transfer Office (TTO) must approve changes to MTAs.
+The Innovations Team must approve changes to MTAs.
 Delays in this process are not the responsibility of APF staff.

 • The standard charge rate applies for cages held in quarantine areas, including Quarantine Approved Arrangement Sites (International Quarantine as approved by Department of Agriculture) areas.

-• The client will pay for the cost of health screening for release of animals from quarantine or post rederivation.
+• The client will pay for the cost of health screening for release of animals from quarantine, for the cost of rederivation and health screening post rederivation.

 • The client will pay the cost of courier fees and shipping boxes.